-- Inappropriate offers of accommodation
+- Inappropriate offers of accommodation (2.67)

-- Low income
+- Low income (2.67)

-- Drug use
+- Drug use (2.6)

-Despite repeat homelessness amounting to only 8% of total homeless applications, there is still a perception amongst partners that it is an issue in Stafford.
+Despite repeat homelessness amounting to only 8% of total homeless application, there is still a perception amongst partners that it is an issue in Stafford.
 The perceived causes of repeat homelessness from partner agencies demonstrates the importance of holistic housing and suitability of accommodation assessments in order to promote tenancy sustainment.

-Rough Sleeping
+4 Rough Sleeping